What are father dreams about?

 What happens in dreams of fathers?

-Father dreams are more related to death and more related to health events than dreams in general.
+Dreams of fathers are more related to death and more related to health events than dreams in general.
 They are less related to disasters.

 the same as usual